 Better it would be, if a goal is seemingly blocked, to try a different strategy in attaining it, to pursue an alternative outlet to the same end — to move as close as you can to a desire within one’s limitations, working to make the most of what you got.

-Jealously need not be a wholly bad thing; it can act more like a symptom that points to some underlying weakness or unacknowledged desire we ought to address.
-But in order for jealousy to motivate us in a positive direction, we must recognize it when it arises, no matter what form it takes.
+Envy need not be a wholly bad thing; it can act more like a symptom that points to some underlying weakness or unacknowledged desire we ought to address.
+But in order for envy to motivate us in a positive direction, we must recognize it when it arises, no matter what form it takes.